-Installer- Read all instructions, including this manual and all other information shipped with the boiler, before installing.
+A WARNING Installer - Read all instructions, including this manual and all other information shipped with the boiler, before installing.
 Perform steps in the order given.
 User - This manual is for use only by a qualified heating installer/service technician.
 Refer to User's Information Manual for your reference.
 User - Have this boiler serviced/inspected by a qualified service technician, at least annually.
 Failure to comply with the above could result in severe personal injury, death or substantial property damage.

-Write in the CP number in the space provided on the Installation certificate on page 132 if not already shown.
+NOTICEWrite in the CP number in the space provided on the Installation certificate on page 132 if not already shown.
 When calling or writing about the boiler- Please have the boiler model number from the boiler rating label and the CP number from the boiler jacket.
 Consider piping and installation when determining boiler location.
 Any claims for damage or shortage in shipment must be filed immediately against the transportation company by the consignee.

-▲ DANGER

-If any part of a boiler, burner or its controls has been sprayed with or submerged under water, either partially or fully, DO NOT attempt to operate the boiler until the boiler has been either replaced or completely repaired, inspected, and you are sure that the boiler and all components are in good condition and fully reliable.

-Otherwise, by operating this boiler, you will cause a fire or explosion hazard, and an electrical shock hazard, leading to serious injury, death, or substantial property damage.
+A DANGER If any part of a boiler, burner or its controls has been sprayed with or submerged under water, either partially or fully, DO NOT attempt to op- erate the boiler until the boiler has been either replaced or completely repaired, inspected, and you are sure that the boiler and all components are in good condition and fully reliable.
+Otherwise, by operating this boiler, you will cause Saltwater Damage - The exposure of boiler components to saltwater can have both immediate and long-term effects.
+While the immediate effects of saltwater damage are similar to those of freshwater (shorting out of electrical components, washing out of critical lubricants, etc.), The salt and other contaminants left behind can lead to longer term issues after the water is gone due to the conductive and corrosive nature of the salt residue.
+Therefore, Weil-McLain equipment contaminated with saltwater or polluted water will no longer be covered under warranty and should be replaced. a fire or explosion hazard, and an electrical shock hazard, leading to serious injury, death, or substan- tial property damage.
 See the instructions at right.
-Saltwater Damage - The exposure of boiler components to saltwater can have both immediate and long-term effects.
-While the immediate effects of saltwater damage are similar to those of freshwater (shorting out of electrical components, washing out of critical lubricants, etc.), The salt and other contaminants left behind can lead to longer term issues after the water is gone due to the conductive and corrosive nature of the salt residue.
-Therefore, Weil-McLain equipment contaminated with saltwater or polluted water will no longer be covered under warranty and should be replaced.

-Electrical Damage - If any electrical component or wiring came into contact with water, or was suspected to have come into contact with water, replace the boiler with a new Weil-McLain boiler.
+Electrical Damage - If any electrical component or wiring came into contact with water, or was suspected to have come into contact with water replace the boiler with a new Weil-McI an boiler

-▲ WARNING Failure to adhere to the guidelines below can result in severe personal injury, death or substantial property damage.
+AWARNING Failure to adhere to the guidelines below can result in severe personal injury, death or substantial property damage.